 Most Common Longshore Workers Comp Injuries

 Longshore workers pay is much higher than almost all other transit employees, including trucking, railroad or airline workers.
-One of the reasons for the good pay is that longshore work is rigorous, demanding and oftentimes dangerous work.
+However, one of the reasons for the good pay is that longshore work is also rigorous, physically demanding and oftentimes dangerous work.

 Most Common Longshore Workers Comp Injuries